web3j/web3j-corda/README.md

 ## Features
 - [x] Connect to a Corda node.
 - [x] Query the available CorDapps in the node.
-- [ ] Generate CorDapp wrappers to interact with the deployed CorDapps.
+- [x] Generate CorDapp wrappers to interact with the deployed CorDapps.
 - [ ] Generate automated tests using Docker containers to verify the working of CorDapp.
-- [ ] Validate client-side of Corda API requests.
+- [x] Commandline tools

 ## Quick start